Yersiniosis

 • Loss of Appetite: Decreased feeding behavior.

-• Swimming Near the Surface: fish may swim near the surface or at the edges of the tank and stop eating 1.
+• Swimming Near the Surface: fish may swim near the surface or at the edges 3

 Progression of Symptoms

-• Early Stages: Subtle signs such as reduced feed intake and slight lethargy, swimming near the surface, darkening of the skin and increase in mortality Fish Site, 2018
+• Early Stages: Subtle signs such as reduced feed intake and slight lethargy, swimming near the surface, darkening of the skin and increase in mortality 4

-• Advanced Stages: More pronounced physical symptoms such as hemorrhages, exophthalmia.
-Mortality starts low for ERM but then can increase rapidly Wrobel, 2019
+• Advanced Stages: More pronounced physical symptoms such as bulging eyes and hemorrhages (reddened areas) on the mouth, anus, base of fins and internal organs 5.
+Mortality starts low for ERM but then can increase rapidly 6

 • Impact on Fish Health: Yersiniosis severely compromises immune function and overall vitality, making fish susceptible to secondary infections.